 William D. Glenn, a former Jesuit and high school dean, is a licensed psychotherapist with a private practice in San Francisco and Santa Rosa, California.
 Glenn’s education includes graduate studies that have led to three master’s degrees.
 He received a Masters in American Studies from Saint Louis University in 1974.
-Afterwards, he received a Master of Divinity degree from the Pacific School of Religion (1977), where he was awarded the Paul Wesley Yinger Award for Distinguished Preaching.
+He received a Master of Divinity degree from the Pacific School of Religion (2000), where he was awarded the Paul Wesley Yinger Award for Distinguished Preaching.
 He also gained a Masters in Clinical Psychology from the University of San Francisco in 1986.

 In his career, Glenn has provided leadership to a variety of not-for-profit organizations, both as head and a senior manager.
 He has served on many community boards, from arts organizations and a mutual fund to a variety of social services providers, often in the capacity of chair or in other positions of executive leadership, with a particular focus on development and internal operations.